Stepaka/OscilloscopeBinaryDataVisualizer/README.md

 # OscilloscopeBinaryDataVisualizer
-Visualizer of the oscilloscope binary data from the .dat and .csg files.
+Visualizer of the oscilloscope data from the .dat and .csg files.